HeroCC/AnaxiMap/README.md

 * Python 3
 * Python Requests (`pip3 install --user requests==2.*`)
-* Python Pillow (`pip3 install --user Pillow=6.*`) -- optional, used for image stitching
+* Python Pillow (`pip3 install --user Pillow=6.*`) -- optional, used for image stitching and corruption checking

 ## Usage
 After ensuring your dependencies are installed, you can run the program with `python3 tsdl.py`.
 It will prompt you for your bounding Lat and Long coordinates, zoom, and tile server URL.

 For best results, the larger the area you select with your lat & long, the smaller you should have your zoom.
 If your zoom is too big, downloading will take longer, your resulting stitched file will be larger, and the tile server may throttle / restrict your usage.
-See this [OpenStreetMap Wiki page](https://wiki.openstreetmap.org/wiki/Zoom_levels) for scaling and examples, and [this tool](https://boundingbox.klokantech.com/) to generate a bounding box (select CSV to easily grab the coords).
+See this [OpenStreetMap Wiki page](https://wiki.openstreetmap.org/wiki/Zoom_levels) for scaling and examples, and [this tool](https://tools.geofabrik.de/calc "estimates file-size for bounds") to generate a bounding box.

 The program will tell you the coords it rounded to (make a note of these for geolocation, they are the top right and bottom left of the generated image), and start downloading the tiles to the `tiles/` folder.